 If you think the market is about to take off for the stars (10% to 20% gain) in the next thirty to sixty days, then you can stop reading this article right now.
-But if you feel stocks will stay in a limited trading range or go down, and you would like some strategies designed to preserve capital, reduce risk, generate cash, and make index beating returns then read on...
+But if you feel stocks will stay in a limited trading range or go down, and you would like some low risk investment strategies designed to preserve capital, reduce risk, generate cash, and make index beating returns then read on...

 The next step up from basic covered call investing is spread trades.
 With covered calls, you still take on some risk associated with a drop in stock price, but with spreads, the potential downside can be limited.

 When you do spread trades like these, you have less money on the table but you make less money, too.
 You might only receive $250 profit per trade, but put on ten of these every month and it adds up.
 The risk is relatively low and you lock in your return up front.
 The key is that you can make money in a down or flat market without actually paying money for the stock and taking on the full risk of a drop in stock price.
 You conserve capital and bank a small profit.
 Not a bad plan in this market environment.